nandini41/Audiobook-Sales-Prediction/README.md

 The main idea is that if a customer has a low probability of coming back, there is no reason to spend any money on advertizing to him/her.
 If we can focus our efforts ONLY on customers that are likely to convert again, we can make great savings.
 Moreover, this model can identify the most important metrics for a customer to come back again.
 Identifying new customers creates value and growth opportunities.

-You have a .csv summarizing the data.
+We have a .csv summarizing the data.
 There are several variables: Customer ID, Book length in mins_avg (average of all purchases), Book length in minutes_sum (sum of all purchases), Price Paid_avg (average of all purchases), Price paid_sum (sum of all purchases), Review (a Boolean variable), Review (out of 10), Total minutes listened, Completion (from 0 to 1), Support requests (number), and Last visited minus purchase date (in days).

 So these are the inputs (excluding customer ID, as it is completely arbitrary.
 It's more like a name, than a number).